spotinst/help/src/docs/spot-connect/integrations/cloudformation.md

 ## Integration Actions

-You can add these actions in the Spot Connect workflow builder as part of your workflow.
+You can add these actions in the Spot Connect workflow builder as part of your workflow:

 * CloudFormation Filter Resources
 * CloudFormation Onboard Spot Eco